Plugins

 filament image generator ai

-This plugin provides a toolset for managing and displaying galleries on your website with ease and efficiency.
+This plugin provides a comprehensive toolset for managing and displaying galleries on your website with ease and efficiency.
 It is designed to work seamlessly with the Filament Admin package, allowing you to take full advantage of its powerful features:

 • Gallery Resource Page - Manage your galleries using the Filament Admin Panel.
 The plugin provides a dedicated resource page that allows you to create, edit, and delete galleries.
 You can also use the resource page to upload, edit, and delete images, as well as to reorder them using drag-and-drop functionality.

 • Gallery Picker Form Field - provides a custom form field that allows you to select a gallery using a modal window.
 You can use this field in your resources to associate a gallery with a model.
-Customize the appearance of your galleries by creating your own views.

 • Lightbox - The plugin provides a lightbox that allows you to display galleries on the frontend.
 You can use the lightbox to display galleries in your views, or you can use the provided Blade directives and helper functions to display galleries in your content.